The best way to enjoy refreshing kiwis is to grow them on your own! Here is all the information on How To Grow Kiwi In a Pot!

 Choosing a Container

-You can begin planting in an 18-20 inches container with drainage holes.
-After a few years when you feel that the vine has outgrown the container, you can shift it to a container of a larger size.
+Begin planting in a 12-14 inches container with ample drainage holes.
+After a couple of years, or when you feel that the vine has outgrown the current container, transplant it to a bigger pot according to the growth.
+While transplanting, make sure you don’t break the root ball.

 Requirements for Growing Kiwis in Pots

 Keeping the soil moist is crucial for the proper growth of the plant.
-Do not overwater as kiwis do not like to sit in water and it can also cause root rot.
-Water daily, but avoid watering thoroughly until your plants are established.
+Do not overwater as kiwis do not like to sit in standing water and it can also cause root rot.
+Water thoroughly, but avoid saturating too frequently.

 Pests and Diseases

-The one remarkable thing about kiwi is that it rarely attracts any pests or diseases.
-You might find few four-legged insects lurking which you can quickly get rid of by spraying the vine with an organic neem oil solution.
-If you own pets especially cats, protect the vine by installing a fence around it, as an overzealous cat can be the death of a new plant.
+One remarkable thing about kiwi is that it rarely attracts any pests or diseases.
+You might find a few four-legged insects lurking, which you can quickly get rid of by spraying the vine with an organic neem oil solution.

 Harvesting and Storage

 If you start your kiwis from seeds, it is likely that your plants will begin producing fruits in around three years.
-There are a few varieties that bear fruits much earlier such as the Arctic, that can bear fruits after just one season.
+There are a few varieties that bear fruits much earlier such as the Arctic, which can bear fruits after just one or two seasons.